domwrap/hyperion-config-switch/README.md

 cd hyperion-config-switch/
 chmod a+x hyperion-config-switch.daemon.sh
+cd /opt/hyperion/config/
-sudo mv /etc/hyperion.config.json hyperion.config.default.json
+sudo mv hyperion.config.json hyperion.config.default.json
 ln -s hyperion.config.default.json hyperion.config.json
-sudo ln -s hyperion.config.json /etc/hyperion.config.json
 initctl restart hyperion
 ```
 The final command may need to be run as `sudo /etc/init.d/hyperion restart`

+At this point you will want to

+- edit the `hyperion-config-switch.conf` and make sure all paths are configured correctly for your platform, and
-At this point you will want to open the `hyperion-config-switch.conf` file in your favourite editor and put in your AVR IP address, port, etc, and make sure the Raspbmc paths are configured correctly.
-Then:
+- edit the `hyperion.avr.conf` file and put in your AVR IP address and port

+Then
 ```
+cd ~/hyperion-config-switch
-ln -s avr.YOUR_AVR_MANUFACTURER.conf avr.conf
+ln -s avr.YOUR_AVR_MANUFACTURER.conf hyperion.avr.conf
-./hyperion-config-switch.sh &
+sudo ./hyperion-config-switch.daemon.sh &
 ```

 #### OpenELEC / RasPlex